jennyliyiyuan/Card-Transaction-Fraud-Detection/README.md

 ## 3. Data Cleaning
 After we explored all the records and fields, we conducted data cleaning by first removing outliers and irrelevant records, and then filling in missing fields.

+### 3.1 Exclusions
+We removed one outlier which has an extremely large transaction amount ($3102045.53).
+And we also removed all the transaction types but the purchase transactions (‘P’).

+###  3.2 Filling in missing fields
+We filled in missing fields in the following procedures.

+● Fill in Merchnum

+    1. Fill in with mode of Merch description

+    2. Fill in with “unknown” for adjustment transactions

+● Fill in Merch state

+    1. If the record has a zip, use the state for that zip, if known

+    2. If in range 00600 – 00799, 00900 – 00999: state = PR (Puerto Rico)

+    3. Use the mode of the Merchnum or Merch description

+    4. Fill in with “unknown” for adjustment transactions

+● Fill in Merch zip

+    1. Fill in with the mode of Merchnum or Merch description

+    2. Fill in with “unknown” for adjustment transactions

+● Fill in with ‘unknown’ for all values that are still missing after the above procedures

+## 4. Feature Engineering
+Feature engineering is the process of selecting, manipulating, and transforming raw data into features that can be used in supervised learning.
+Sometimes, the current fields in the raw data cannot offer us sufficient information we need to detect score, so creating new and meaningful variables are important to help us build a more reliable model.

+In this section, we will show our methodology for creating new variables.
+We don’t really care about the relationship between different variables and we only want to create as many meaningful variables as possible.
+We will cover how to do the feature selection in the next part.